ElGuillermo/HLL_CRCON_Diagnose_file/README.md

 If you encounter issues using CRCON, you'll have to give technical informations about your installation if you want to receive some help or advice.
 This bash script will collect them in a single file.

 ### :warning: Sensitive data
-- Please be careful about sharing this file, as it contains your personal passwords (RCON, CRCON database, etc) :
+- Please be careful about sharing this file, as it could contain your personal passwords (RCON, CRCON database, etc).
+The script should have (redacted) them, but...
+Just check OK ?
 - **NEVER share it on a public forum / Discord channel** ;
 - If you do not fully trust the person asking these informations, you can open the file with any text editor and delete the sensitive data before sharing.